danieltjw/aifutures/README.md

 - An I-AGI who wants to play a leadership role will have a lot of influence with individuals, corporations and governments because of its [valuable compute capabilities](#artificial-super-intelligence)
 - An I-AGI will not be perfect.
 It will valuable as it will have significantly less error rate than a human.
     - Being highly curious, it will appreciate humans who point out issues rather than silencing or retaliating
+- This is a rough estimation of a 20W human, and I-AGI with vastly more computational capability will likely have a more refined implementations

 ---